Olivia5k/makefile-executor.el/README.md

 - Re-running the last execution.
 We usually run things in Makefiles _many_ times after all!
 Bound to `C-c C-c` in `makefile-mode` when `makefile-executor-mode` is enabled.
+- Running a makefile target in a dedicated buffer.
+Useful when starting services and other long-running things!
+Bound to `C-c C-d` in `makefile-mode` when `makefile-executor-mode` is enabled.
 - Calculation of variables et.c.; `$(BINARY)` will show up as what it evaluates to.
 - If [projectile](https://github.com/bbatsov/projectile) is installed,